bidya271/tracksub-public/README.md

 # TrackSub

 **Never Miss a Subscription Payment Again**
-TrackSub is an all-in-one subscription tracking platform that helps individuals and businesses manage recurring charges, receive smart reminders before renewals, analyze spending, and reclaim control of their finances. :contentReference[oaicite:0]{index=0}
+TrackSub is an all-in-one subscription tracking platform that helps individuals and businesses manage recurring charges, receive smart reminders before renewals, analyze spending, and reclaim control of their finances.

 ---

 ## 🧠 Overview

 Managing multiple subscriptions can quickly become overwhelming and expensive.
-TrackSub solves this by centralizing all subscriptions in one dashboard, helping you track spending trends, upcoming renewal dates, and avoid unwanted charges. :contentReference[oaicite:1]{index=1}
+TrackSub solves this by centralizing all subscriptions in one dashboard, helping you track spending trends, upcoming renewal dates and avoid unwanted charges.

 ---